 Again, creativity is strongly connected to exploration.
 One thing I’ve often found is that some people can feel blocked about creativity because we’ve grown up with certain ideas about creative geniuses in our culture.

 From my understanding, it’s a completely natural state for the mind to come up with new ideas all the time.
-Indeed, most people are still living in a paradigm where the mind is coming up with an unlimited variety of how we might be in trouble or how there might be danger lurking round the corner.
+Indeed, most people are still living in a paradigm where the mind is coming up with an unlimited variety of ideas about how we might be in trouble or how there might be danger lurking round the corner.
 But when we can learn to assuage those ideas and calm the mind, we can focus on putting it towards more creative and positive use.
+Mentoring is a great tool for helping people to connect with their naturally creative intelligence.

 The other element is that, the mind is naturally very creative and constantly asking, ‘what if this’ or ‘what if that’ or ‘what would happen if’ or ‘imagine if’ or ‘what if I combined x with y’.
 But we also have a judgemental element that says ‘no that won’t work’ or ‘ no, that’s not good’ or ‘no, I would need this and this first’.
 One concept I like to work with here is to try and separate the two, generate ideas vs. using discernment to decide what is worth pursuing or worth keeping.